RoboMaster-Club/Onboarding-Project-2/readme.md

 - In this function, we define an infinite loop where we call the `HAL_GPIO_TogglePin()` function to toggle GPIO Pin B3, then use `osDelay()` to wait 1000ms before the loop repeats.
 This is very similar to the function you wrote in the last project which can be found [here](https://github.com/RoboMaster-Club/Onboarding-Project-1?tab=readme-ov-file#part-3-your-first-function).

-5. Next, you will repeat the process of steps 2 and 3 (create function prototype and task) with the function given below:
+5. Next, you will repeat the process of steps 2-4 (create function prototype, task, define function) with the function given below:

 ```
 void Toggle_PWM(void *pvParameters)